w3f/polkadot-wiki/docs/glossary.md

 ## Transaction

-An individual element of the state transition function of a block, such as moving tokens from one account to another.
+An extrinsic that is signed.
+Transactions are gossiped on the network and incur a transaction fee.
+Transactions are "provably true", unlike inherents.
+For example, one can prove that Alice wants to send funds to Bob by the fact that she signed a transfer-funds message with her private key.

 ## Validator

-A node which secures the relay chain by staking DOTs, validating proofs from collators on parachains, and determine a consensus along with other validators.
+A node that secures the relay chain by staking DOTs, validating proofs from collators on parachains and voting on consensus along with other validators.

 ## Voting

-The process of stakeholders determining whether or not a referendum to implement a specific proposal should pass.
-Votes are weighted both by the number of DOTs that the stakeholder account controls and the amount of time they are willing to lock their DOTs up.
-Voting may be overridden by the Governance Council if there is unanimous agreement that it not
+The process of stakeholders determining whether or not a referendum should pass.
+Votes are weighted both by the number of DOTs that the stakeholder account controls and the amount of time they are willing to lock their DOTs.

 ## Wallet

-A program which allows one to store, receive, and transmit DOTs or other blockchain-based tokens.
+A program that allows one to store private keys and sign transactions for Polkadot or other blockchain networks.

 ## Web3 Foundation

-A Switzerland-based foundation which nurtures and stewards technologies and applications in the fields of decentralized web software protocols, particularly those which utilize modern cryptographic methods to safeguard decentralization, to the benefit and for the stability of the Web3 ecosystem.
+A Switzerland-based foundation that nurtures and stewards technologies and applications in the fields of decentralized web software protocols, particularly those that utilize modern cryptographic methods to safeguard decentralization, to the benefit and for the stability of the Web3 ecosystem.

 ## WebAssembly